 Unfortunately, labeling children good kids or bad kids is very socially acceptable and part of our culture.
 If we consider how it would feel if we were called good parent or bad parent, good wife or bad wife, good employee or bad employee, good Christian or bad Christian we may get a little perturbed about being labeled by our behaviors and performance.

 We are humans after all.
 Children are humans too.
 In order to make sure we are treating children respectively, I want to propose that we all adopt a “Bad” Behavior Does NOT Mean Bad Kid mentality.
+This means that as a society we STOP saying, “He’s good or she’s so bad.”
+Instead, we discuss the specifics of what is good or bad.
+We talk about the good or bad behavior.

 I am convinced you will find this idea simpler and smarter.
 Instead of making a good or bad blanket statement about a child, you can be specific about what behavior you believe to be bad or good.
 In the beginning, this takes some intentionality, but it doesn’t take long to become a natural.